paper-dragonfly/cabinet_api/README.md

 ![Cabinet Logo](rubix2.jpeg)

 # cabinet_api
-Flask API for Cabinet blob-storage platfrom
+FastAPI for Cabinet blob-storage platfrom

 # Description
 Cabinet is a flexible blob-storage system that stores blobs and their associated metadata.
 It allows users to easily save and search for blobs based on their metadata values rather than file paths.
 The cabinet_api interfaces between the cabinet-sdk client and Cabinet postgreSQL database.